shreeyasharma1804/notes/Programming/Python.md

 ## Async Programming

 - async: Convert the function to a coroutine, i.e it becomes schedulable on the event loop
-- await: Yield the control back to the event loop
+- await: Await a task, and then yield the control back to the event loop

 ```python
 import asyncio